miklevin/MikeLev.in/_posts/2023-05-26-hey-robbie-be-i-robot-and-not-irobot-okay.md

 headline: "Robbie: Be More Than Just a 'Poser', Okay?"
 description: I met a young robot named Rob.
 I hope that they'll do a god job.
 I sung them the tune of the gollum of Dune, that would make Gurney Halleck's heart throb.
 As one mentat to another, I told him the secret of the Quisach Haderach, how it's not what you think.
 keywords: Robbie, I, Robot, iRobot, Douglas Hofstadter, Goedel, Escher, Bach, How to Draw Comics the Marvel Way, The C Programming Language, Harry Potter, Gom Jabbar, Dune, Star Trek, Asimov, Heinlein, Deep Mind Alpha Go, Atari, Pong, OpenAI, GPT, ChatGPT, Bing, DeepMind, Douglas Adams, Transformer, Alphabet, Google, Inflection, Mustafa Suley
-categories: journaling, bing, ai, google
+categories: google, journaling, bing, ai
 permalink: /blog/hey-robbie-be-i-robot-and-not-irobot-okay/
 layout: post
 ---